Home | Victoria falls Information | Zimbabwe Currency

 What Currency does Zimbabwe Use Now?

-The official currency of Zimbabwe is the Zimbabwe dollar (ZWL) although it is not an internationally recognized currency.
-This currency is in the form of *Bond Notes and **RTGS (real time gross settlement).
+The official currency of Zimbabwe is the Zimbabwe Gold dollar (ZiG) although it is not an internationally recognized currency.
 However, the economy of the country is pegged in US Dollars, so essentially the US Dollar is the dominant currency.
 If you are a visitor to Zimbabwe you want to think in US Dollars only.

-What is the Exchange Rate between the Zimbabwe Dollar (ZWL) and the US Dollar?
+What is the Exchange Rate between the Zimbabwe Gold Dollar (ZiG) and the US Dollar?

-• The official exchange rate (Bank Rate) on the day of writing is ZWL$6926.58 to US$1.
+• The official exchange rate (Bank Rate) on the day of writing is ZiG 26.33 to US$1.
 As this can change quite quickly, I advise you to get the up-to-date exchange rate.
 You can do this by Contacting Us.

 • There is also a black market or parallel rate, this is caused by high demand for the US Dollars, which is in low supply.
-The parallel rate on the day of writing is around ZWL$8400 to US$1.
-This premium varies and is an indicator of how troubled the economy is.
-The exchange rate is changing on a daily basis, sometimes more than once a day.
-That and the fact that there is a disparity between the bank rate and the parallel (black market) rate causes huge problems.
+The parallel rate on the day of writing is between ZiG 40 and 50 to US$1.

 How Do I Pay for Things in Zimbabwe?